aosabook/500lines/dagoba/chapter.md

 Dagoba.addAlias('cousins', [['out', 'parent'], ['as', 'folks'], ['out', 'parent'], ['in', 'parent'], ['except', 'folks'], ['in', 'parent'], ['unique']])
 ```

-That `cousins` alias is a little cumbersome.
+That `cousins` alias is kind of cumbersome.
 Maybe we could expand our addAlias function to allow ourselves to use other aliases in our aliases, and then call it like this:

 ```javascript
 Dagoba.addAlias('cousins', ['parents', ['as', 'folks'], 'parents', 'children', ['except', 'folks'], 'children', 'unique'])